-Choose comfortable seats that go with the theme of your restaurant.
-The design of the chairs should also coordinate with the tables and general music.
-Consider elements like cushioning, fabric, and color to develop a coherent aesthetic.
+Select comfortable seats that would match your theme of restaurant.
+The chairs should be also designed to match the tables and the overall music.
+Take into account such factors as padding, material, and color to build a consistent aesthetic.

 Select tables that will work well in your space and fit the number of diners you plan to serve.
 The ratio between table and chair size is crucial for a balanced arrangement.